 Bryan Smith provides strategic advisory services to defense and intelligence companies.
+He currently serves as a member of the Advisory Board to Satelles, inc.

 He has held senior resource management positions in the House and Senate intelligence committees, the Office of Director of National Intelligence (ODNI), the Office of Management and Budget (OMB), and the National Reconnaissance Office (NRO).
 His diverse national security career also included diplomatic and operational intelligence assignments.